Personal Injury Lawyer | Middlesex, Monmouth, Union, & Ocean County, NJ

 What is Personal Injury Law?

+Robert Goldstein offers over 41 years of experience working with any and all types of personal injury law matters throughout Middlesex, Monmouth, Union, and Ocean County, NJ.
 Personal injury law refers to the legal remedies and defenses involved in civil lawsuits brought as a result of wrongful conduct.
 In fact, the word “tort” comes from a Latin term meaning twist, wrong, or harm.
 In contrast to criminal law, a tort action does not involve the government prosecuting the wrongdoer.
 Rather, these cases involve a private plaintiff seeking compensation (usually money) for the harm caused by the defendant’s actions.

 Most personal injury cases are based on the doctrine of negligence.
 In essence, negligence is a failure to exercise, in the given circumstances, that degree of care for the safety of others, which a person of ordinary prudence would exercise under similar circumstances.
 It may be the doing of an act which the ordinary prudent person would not have done, or the failure to do that which the ordinary prudent person would have done, under the circumstances then existing.